If you find yourself caught in a dilemma choosing between SEO and PPC for your marketing campaign, you’re not alone.

 SEO vs. PPC or should we say, both?

 In this article, we’ve looked at SEO and PPC and discussed the merits and limitations of both models.
 At the end of the day, you have to do your own, due diligence to understand the unique needs of your business and how best to market your brand.
-So whether it’s a guide on How to run Facebook Ads, a tutorial on Google Analytics and keyword and conversion data, or the best practices to boost your SEO, do your research to see which of these models – SEO or PPC, or a combination of both – is right for your business.
+So whether it’s a guide on How to run Facebook Ads, a tutorial on Google Ads and keyword and conversion data, or the best practices to boost your SEO, do your research to see which of these models – SEO or PPC, or a combination of both – is right for your business.

 SEO vs. PPC is one of many debates in the digital marketing world.
 From the effectiveness of influencer marketing to business process automation, opinions differ on most topics.
 So what’s a marketing trend that you don’t really see the point of but everyone seems to love or the other way around?
 Let us know!